mmertama/Gempyre/README.md

 * Support for secure web socket (nice for remote UIs)
 * Testing coverage and perf measurements.
 * JS testing
-* Supress subsystem warnings (gempyre itself has not warnings, but some libraries built in are leaking warnings).
-* Apply Wpedantic

 maybe not
 * Flatbuffer/protobuf instead of JSON